-Business Analyst roles vary dramatically dependent upon the company and the industry in which they are in.
+Business Analyst roles vary dramatically dependent on the company and the industry in which they are in.
 Business Analysts now are often responsible for identifying change needs, assessing the impact of the change, capturing and documenting requirements and then ensuring that those requirements are delivered by IT and non IT whilst supporting the business through the implementation process.

 Business Analyst Jobs Market

-Demand for Business Analysts plummeted in during the depths of the recession, however since then there has been a huge resurgence and demand is now back to a pre-recession level.
+Demand for Business Analysts plummeted in during the depths of the recession, however, since then there has been a huge resurgence and demand is now back to a pre-recession level.
 The average salary for a business analyst is £46,000 however business analysts with a great deal of experience can demand salaries in excess of £100,000.
-At an entry level you can expect to receive around £22,500.
+At an entry-level you can expect to receive around £22,500.